vidhu-m/BDD-RestAssured/README.md

   mvn clean test
   ```
   This will show the status of the proect execution.
 Once the SUCCESS status is seen, go to the next step.

-  Also, the above command can be used to run specific test cases too.
+  Also, the below command can be used to run specific test cases.
-  Like
+  Like,
   ```sh
   mvn test -Dcucumber.options="--tags '@RestAPITest'
    ```